 Sure, people dressed up in crazy costumes jumping out at you at a haunted house’s every twist and turn can be scary.
-But where these seven Northern Virginia venues are concerned, reality is far more frightening.
+But where these these Northern Virginia venues are concerned, rumors of ghosts are far more frightening.
+We spoke to local paranormal enthusiasts to find out which area locations have a history of reported spirits.

 “The Winery at LaGrange is haunted by its past owner, Benoni Harrison, and his daughter Mary, who died from some kind of disease.
 Gen. Mosby and his troops used to hide out at the top of Bull Run Mountain, and apparently when there were no Federal troops around Mary was always the one to light a candle in the window so that they knew it was OK to come down, and then they would feed them and all that.
 So they have an electronic candle in that same room, and every now and then the owners will come down in the morning and see that the candle has been switched on—but nobody had turned it on.
 It’s also tradition to leave a glass of wine on the hearth for Benoni, and supposedly he gets very angry if you move his wineglass.” –Bull Run Paranormal